19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 ### Power of entry

-44\.—(1) Any authorised officer may, for the purposes of this Act, enter at all reasonable hours in the day time any premises with such assistants and workmen as are necessary for the purpose of making any survey, inspection or soil investigation and executing any work authorised by this Act.
+44\.—(1) Any authorised officer may, for the purposes of this Act, enter any premises at all reasonable hours in the day or night, or at such other time as may be agreed with the owner or occupier of the premises, with such assistants and workmen as are necessary for the purpose of making any survey, inspection or soil investigation and executing any work authorised by this Act.

 [8/2001]

+[Act 10 of 2012 wef 01/09/2012]

 (2) Unless otherwise provided in this Act, any authorised officer shall, before entering any premises under subsection (1), give reasonable notice in writing to the owner or occupier of the premises of his intention to enter any premises under subsection (1).